matthewkenely/ICT3909/README.md

 salient by a model, it means that the model approximates that object to garner prioritisation from the human visual system.

-This concept of visual prioritisation implies that objects in an image can be organ‐ ised into ranks, from smallest (most salient) to largest (least salient).
+This concept of visual prioritisation implies that objects in an image can be organised into ranks, from smallest (most salient) to largest (least salient).
 In 2018, Seychell
 <i>et al.</i> developed <a href="	https://www.um.edu.mt/library/oar/handle/123456789/90087" target="_blank"><b>SaRa</b></a>,
 an approach which allows for the automatic ranking of the saliency of objects within images without the prior need of a trained model.
 This approach